raulcd/craftar-python/README.md

 For the reference implementation of the recognition operation see the script [craftar_search](bin/craftar_search) script under [/bin](bin).

-## Images

-These are some images you can use in your tests:
-- Images under [reference image](images/reference) can be uploaded to your collection.
-- Images under [query images](images/query) can be used to perform image recognition against your collection.

 ## Reporting Issues

 If you have suggestions, bugs or other issues specific to this library, file